Admissions

 Date of the entrance exam for the 1st round

-The entrance exam for the school year 2023/2024 in the 1st round of the admission procedure will take place in the building of the PRIGO grammar school (Mojmírovců 1002/42, Ostrava-Mariánské Hory) for the 8-year grammar school between 17 April 2023 and 18 April 2023, and for the 4-year grammar school between 13 April 2023 and 14 April 2023.
-Replacement dates for excused applicants are 10 May 2023 and 11 May 2023.
-The invitation to the unified entrance exam issued by CERMAT in our system and other information about the school entrance exam, or the decision of the school director on the recognition of the admission procedure, will be sent to applicants by the school in writing by post and at the same time by e-mail no later than 14 days before the date of this exam, i.e. until 30 March 2023, depending on the generation of the invitation by CERMAT (subject to change).
+The entrance exam for the school year 2024/2025 in the 1st round of the admission procedure will take place in the building of the PRIGO grammar school (Mojmírovců 1002/42, Ostrava-Mariánské Hory) for the 8-year grammar school between 16 April 2024 and 17 April 2024, and for the 4-year grammar school between 12 April 2024 and 15 April 2024.
+Replacement dates for excused applicants are 29 April 2024 and 30 April 2024.
+The invitation to the unified entrance exam issued by CERMAT in our system and other information about the school entrance exam, or the decision of the school director on the recognition of the admission procedure, will be sent to applicants by the school in writing by post and at the same time by e-mail no later than 14 days before the date of this exam, i.e. until 30 March 2024, depending on the generation of the invitation by CERMAT (subject to change).

 Number of admitted students